Button Nose

 Button Nose (夢の星のボタンノーズ, Yume no Hoshi no Botan Nōzu) is a 26-episode Japanese animated TV series that aired from 19 October 1985 to 26 April 1986.
 The series takes place in a fairy tale and science fiction setting and follows the protagonist Button Nose as she finds out she is descended from royalty.
 It was the first TV series produced by Sanrio.

 Background

 The Button Nose character was originally designed by Masayo Hirose (広瀬昌代) for Sanrio, and introduced in 1978.
 Sanrio's character profiles portray Button Nose as a sweet and lively girl, who makes strawberry jam and likes cookies.
 She is called Button Nose because her nose is small and round.

-In 1983 Sanrio built a strawberry shaped store based on the fictional home of Button Nose.
+In 1983, Sanrio built a strawberry shaped store based on the fictional home of Button Nose.
 Located in Tokyo, the store was originally planned to be in place for a limited time, but due to positive customer response it remained in operation until 2011.

 Production

-Button Nose was animated by Pacific Animation Corporation and was the first TV series produced by Sanrio.
+Button Nose was animated by Topcraft and was the first TV series produced by Sanrio.

+Music for the series was composed by Kohei Tanaka and was his first anime music score of many.
+Shirō Sasaki participated as Tanaka's assistant.

 The animation production of the series was completed in 1983, but the actual broadcast date was two years later.

-An English dub was produced by Saban in 1994.
+An English dub was produced by Saban Entertainment in 1994.